andr-ew/eggs/README.md

 ## macros

-on the midi track(s), there are 3 pages of macros. these macros can be assigned to address either an outgoing midi cc, or any param found in the selected engine or n.b. voice. configuration is found under PARAMS > midi out [#] > macros. if using midi CC you can set the CC# of each of the CCs available using the "address" params.
+on engine & nb tracks, there are 3 pages of macros. these macros can be assigned to address any param found in the selected engine voice. configuration is found under PARAMS > engine/nb > track options > macros.

+on a midi track, there are 3 pages of outgoing midi cc controls, each of which can be configured to output cc # 0-127 under PARAMS > midi > track options > midi CCs